Search entire site

 For patients transitioning from paediatric to young adult care

 The Mater Young Adult Diabetes Transition Clinics are for patients aged between 16 and 18 years of age.
-The purpose of the clinics is to support the smooth transition of diabetes care from Lady Cilento Children's Hospital (LCCH) and/or other paediatric healthcare providers to the Mater Young Adult Health Centre.
+The purpose of the clinics is to support the smooth transition of diabetes care from Queensland Children's Hospital and/or other paediatric healthcare providers to the Mater Young Adult Health Centre.

 The initial appointment will be with the Diabetes Nurse Educator in the Transition Clinic.
 The transition clinic offers an extended appointment with the Diabetes Nurse Educator and the opportunity for the patient and their carers to be familiarised with the Young Adult Service in a supportive environment.